FlyingWorkshop/logan-mondal-bhamidipaty/_posts/2023-06-14-market-design-reader.md

 image: /tradeoff.png
 website: https://flyingworkshop.github.io/market-design/intro.html
 ---
 The reader focuses on three areas: (1) the design of matching algorithms to solve assignment problems, with applications to school choice, housing markets, and kidney exchanges; (2) the design of auctions to solve general resource allocation problems, with applications to the sale of natural resources, financial assets, radio spectrum, and advertising; and (3) the design of platforms and exchanges, with applications to internet markets.
-It places an emphasis on connecting economic theory to practical applications.
+It emphasizes connecting economic theory to practical applications.